Henri Jeanneret: Hawthorn (VJFA)

+South Melbourne (VFL)

+He joined South Melbourne at the start of 1898.
 A wingman, Jeanneret made his debut for South Melbourne in Round 1 of the 1898 VFL season.
+He played in 75 matches over six seasons for South Melbourne.

+Melbourne (VFL)

-After 75 matches for South Melbourne over six seasons, he moved to Melbourne for the 1904 VFL season.
+On 5 May 1904 he was cleared to Melbourne for the 1904 VFL season.
 At Melbourne he played four matches.